manuelro/github-events/README.md

 `bower install github-events --save`

 ####Adding GithubEvents to your project
-Add GithubEvents module to your AngularJS app dependencies:
+Add GithubEvents module to your AngularJS app dependencies (ngResource is a requirement):
 ```js
   angular.module('myApp', ['githubEvents']);
   //...
 ```

+#####Dependencies
+This directive uses [ngResource](https://github.com/angular/bower-angular-resource) module to consume Github Api.
+Make sure to include ngResource in your project's scripts.

 ##Configuration options
 The GithubEvents Directive allows you to set some configuration inside the config block of your application using the `githubEventsProvider`.
 The available options are: